Squarelink-Inc/Squarelink-Docs/source/includes/_sign_tx_integration.md

 *Where EXAMPLE tokens have 18 decimal places*

-For the protection of Squarelink users, we require that your contract is verified on Etherscan so we can access the ABI directly.
+For the protection of Squarelink users, we require that your contract is verified on Etherscan so we can access the ABI directly, but it's a simple process - [*verify your contract here*](https://etherscan.io/verifyContract2).
 We plan to build support for contract source uploads in the Developer Console so you can verify it directly with Squarelink.